 exhibits: Ghost Net Landscape: Sea Stories

 Join a community of creators and storytellers in this socially distributed, publicly accessible installation in partnership with Portland Textile Month.
-Starting October 1, 2020, create your own puppets from reclaimed fishing gear to tell a Sea Story of transformation for our lands and people in this collaborative art installation.
+We're filming community-submitted puppets made from reclaimed fishing gear to tell a Sea Story of transformation for our lands and people in this collaborative art installation.

 How it works: